alpheios-project/arethusa-vagrant/README.md

 6. Verify installation

-   You should be able to load the following in your browser: http://localhost:8081/arethusa/app/#/vagrant?doc=1.2&s=2
+   You should be able to load the following in your browser: [http://localhost:8081/arethusa/app/#/vagrant?doc=1.2&s=2](http://localhost:8081/arethusa/app/#/vagrant?doc=1.2&s=2)

+   N.B.
+The vagrant config is currently a READ-ONLY file setup.